TimothyYW/Project_05/README.md

 ## **9. Main data analytics and Machine learning libraries**

-+ Numpy is use for data preparation for analysis, such as filling the missing data.
++ Numpy wass used for data preparation for analysis, such as filling the missing data.

-+ Pandas is use for data manipulationa and preparation
++ Pandas was used for data manipulationa and preparation.

-+
++ Matplot-lib was used to create different plots for the  generate different types of plots.

++ Seaborn was used to create statistical graphs for data corralation, and dimension reduction.

++ Scikit-learn was used for the regression such as StandardScaler, LinearRegression, ARDRegression, RandomForestRegressor, GradientBoostingRegressor, and KNeighborsRegressor.

++ JupyterNoteBook was used as virtual environment for data collection, cleaning, corralation and modeling.

++ StreamLit was used for dashboard creation to provide important information.